tango-controls/tango-kernel-followup/2020/2020-01-23/Minutes.md

 This topic was not addressed since Igor/Olga & Andy could not attend this meeting.

+**Igor**: registration for the meeting is now open!
+Please proceed to the event's Indico page for more information: [link](https://indico.esrf.fr/indico/event/41/)

 ### Conda packages

 The latest available tango conda package is providing cppTango 9.3.2.